-A fully completed online application form and non-refundable fee are also required.
+A fully completed online application form and a non-refundable fee are also required.

-Clarion University offers an online BS in Integrative Studies with a Library and Information Science concentration designed for aspiring provisional librarians and paraprofessionals.
-Clarion University has been merged with Edinboro University of Pennsylvania and California University of Pennsylvania in 2021.
-The merger created the Pennsylvania Western University, which will start operations by July 2022.
+Pennsylvania Western University offers an online BS in Integrative Studies with a Library and Information Science concentration designed for aspiring provisional librarians and paraprofessionals.
+Clarion University merged with Edinboro University of Pennsylvania and California University of Pennsylvania in 2021.
+The merger created the Pennsylvania Western University, which started operations in July 2022.

-Many students also plan on earning a master’s degree in library and information science, such as the ALA-accredited program at Clarion University.
+Many students also plan on earning a master’s degree in library and information science, such as the ALA-accredited program at Penn West University.
 All students benefit from the relevant curriculum that emphasizes traditional and digital skills in librarianship.

 Learning outcomes include:

 - Demonstrate professional knowledge of the theories and practices of the library and information science as it applies in contemporary settings

 - Demonstrate capacity for the creation, implementation, and evaluation of library systems and services for specific groups of users